fffelix-jan/LibgraphicsExperiments/README.md

 # LibgraphicsExperiments
- Experiments with a simple C graphics library on Windows.
+ Experiments with a simple C graphics library by Zhejiang University on Windows.